veracity/veracity-documentation/sections/dataworkbench/apimanagement.md

 ### Workspace access level
 The access level defines what the service account can do in the workspace.
-- **Guest** – Assigned automatically when "Select data sets manually" is chosen.
-Guest accounts can only access the specific data sets shared with them.
-They cannot perform actions that require workspace-level or tenant-level permissions.
-Calls to such endpoints will return a `403 Forbidden` error.
 - **Reader** – View-only access to the workspace.
 The service account can read data but cannot invite users, connect services, or modify any content or settings.
 - **Admin** – Full access to manage the workspace.
 The service account can create and modify data sets and files, invite users, manage permissions, and adjust all settings and content.